Bat and stargazing walk: a nocturnal nature experience

-We’re partnering with the Devon Greater Horseshoe Bat Project and the Devon Wildlife Trust on this event, so you’ll find out more about this endangered mammal, you’ll try bat detecting and hopefully you’ll witness these elusive mammals in Sharpham’s grounds.
+You’ll find out more about these endangered mammals, you’ll try bat detecting and hopefully you’ll witness these elusive mammals in Sharpham’s grounds.

-Using supplied astronomy kit, you’ll see celestial objects including stars, planets, galaxies, nebulae and more!
+Using their telescope, weather permitting, you’ll see celestial objects including stars, planets, galaxies and nebulae!

-If it is cloudy, there will be a short introduction to astronomy with lots of hints and tips so that you can explore the sky for yourselves when you get home.
+If it is cloudy, there will be an introduction to astronomy with lots of hints and tips so that you can explore the sky for yourselves when you get home.

-This day is for you if you are:
+This event is for you if you are:

-- Adults and children of any age and experience looking to discover more about nocturnal wilderness and the night sky
+- Adults and children of any age and experience looking to discover more about nocturnal wildlife, the night sky and space

 - Interested in learning more about the natural world